dotKev/wm-settings/readme.md

 ## Synopsis

-Based on the WordPress Settings API, a class to generate options pages.
+WordPress Settings API abstraction class.
 Create settings forms with all basic input types, selects, textareas and media uploads.

 All settings are a whitelist for input/output validation.